santoshurlam/Flappy-Bird-using-RL/README.md

 ```
 ## Reward

-* If the bird crosses the pipes it receives +5 as a reward.
+* When the bird crosses the pipes, it earns a reward of +5.
-* If the bird hits the pipe or falls on the ground it receives -10 as a reward.
+* If the bird collides with the pipe or hits the ground, it will receive a penalty of -10.
-* If the bird stays alive it receives the +1 as a reward for every time step.
+* If the bird survives, it will be rewarded with +1 for each time step.

 ## Algorithm

-* The Q-Learning Algorithm is used to train the agent in this environment.
+*In this environment, the agent is trained using the Q-Learning Algorithm.

 ## Results